aprilschen/stylistic-music-generation/README.md

 # stylistic-music-generation
-Stylistic Music Generation via MusicGen Finetuning, modified from Hugging-face user ```ylacombe``` and used to fine-tune music on the Violet Evergarden: Automemories Soundtrack.
+Music Generation Finetuning notebook using the MusicGen model, modified from Hugging-face user ```ylacombe``` and trained on music from the Violet Evergarden: Automemories Soundtrack.

 ### Tooling:
  - Musicgen (Checkpoint Model for Music Generation)